nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

    - All Coal
    - All Gems
    - The most profitable item stacks as calculated by the spreadsheet
-   - Consider keeping Ore and especially Coal.
-Spring 5 is heavily [RNG](https://ggn00b.com/for-noobs/what-is-rng-explained)-dependent and you may find yourself struggling to find [Resources](https://stardewvalleywiki.com/Category:Resources) in [The Mines](https://stardewvalleywiki.com/The_Mines).
-Your decision will depend on how much risk you wish to take and what tomorrow's Luck will be.
-   - Consider keeping items that don't sell for much (e.g., Wood).
-Gathering Wood at this point is Energy-intensive and time-consuming and each Wood only sells for 2g.
-   - Consider keeping certain rare Artifacts like [Ancient Seed](https://stardewvalleywiki.com/Ancient_Seed) or other Artifacts that don't sell for much.
-They can be used later to complete your Museum collection.
 5. Travel to The Farm.

 ### The Farm (2)